cashmfinmoney/SWTORProfileManager/readme.txt

 # SWTORProfileManager
 🎮 CashMfinMoney's SWTOR Profile Manager – FREE TOOL

 Hey SWTOR players!
-I built a simple, no-setup-needed .exe tool that lets you save, load, and manage multiple graphics/settings profiles for SWTOR.
+I built a simple tool that lets you save, load, and manage multiple graphics/settings profiles for SWTOR.
 Super useful if you switch between different setups (like PvP, raiding, low-end potato mode, etc).

 How to use:
 1) Run the "compiler.bat" file to create the .exe